-- Inspecting correspondence with regulators and tax authorities; - Discussions with management including consideration of known or fraud; - Evaluating management's controls designed to prevent and detect irregularities; - year-end and those with unusual descriptions; - accounting estimates; - Testing transfers between funds; and - Cut-off testing in respect of revenue.
+- Inspecting correspondence with regulators and tax authorities; - Discussions with management including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Evaluating management's controls designed to prevent and detect irregularities; - Identifying and testing journals, in particular journal entries posted at the year-end and those with unusual descriptions; - Challenging assumptions and judgements made by management in their accounting estimates; - Testing transfers between funds; and - Cut-off testing in respect of revenue.

-A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at: frc.org. uk/auditorsresponsibilities.
+A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at: frc.org.uk/auditorsresponsibilities.
 This description forms part of our auditor's report.